Effect of Orthotics on Postural Sway After Fatigue of the Plantar Flexors and Dorsiflexors

 SUBJECTS: Eleven active, healthy male subjects (mean age = 24 +/- 2.0 years, wt = 74.5 +/- 8.8 kg, ht = 180.3 +/- 8.4 cm) volunteered to participate in the study.

 MEASUREMENTS: Center-of-pressure postural sway was assessed via the force platforms of a Chattecx Dynamic Balance System and transformed via 4 transducers as values indicative of sway in the anterior-posterior and medial-lateral directions.
 The dependent measure was postural sway in centimeters.
 Fatigue was induced by consecutive concentric plantar flexiondorsiflexion contractions on a Kin-Com II isokinetic dynamometer.

 RESULTS: A repeated-measures analysis of variance revealed a significant orthotic-by-test interaction.
 Post hoc analysis with the Tukey honestly significant difference method revealed that postural sway values of the postfatigue nonorthotic condition were significantly greater when compared with the prefatigue orthotic, prefatigue nonorthotic, and postfatigue orthotic conditions.

 CONCLUSIONS: Our results suggest that molded orthotics may be an effective means of decreasing postural sway after an isokinetic fatigue protocol.
 Further research is needed to determine the exact mechanism of this improvement and whether orthotics are an effective means of preventing ankle injury.

 Ochsendorf, David T.; Mattacola, Carl G.; and Arnold, Brent L., "Effect of Orthotics on Postural Sway After Fatigue of the Plantar Flexors and Dorsiflexors" (2000).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 6.